Witch (Hedge Witch) 1

 The youth had two mentors, in fact: an old Harrower who had long been with the clan, and a Shoanti druid who had been adopted into the caravan some years ago.
 Dherisan learned from them both, seeing little difference in the druid's oneness with the world and the interpretive insights of the seeress.
 Between this unique outlook on magic and a hodgepodge of instructional styles, Dherisan soon developed his own methodology to the art.

 It was not long after his skills began to mature that Dherisan had a vivid dream.
 To this day, he cannot remember the details, but he can't shake the feeling that it was important.
-When he woke, he found an odd fox with ash-grey fur sitting before him.
-He knew immediately that it was no normal beast, and drove it out of camp, unsure of its purpose. however, over the next several days, he saw the fox lingering at the edge of camp, and when he slept, he had visions.
+When he woke, he found an odd owl with black and white speckled feathers perched before him.
+He was immediately reminded of a star-filled sky, and had never seen a bird of such coloration before.
+Dherisan knew immediately that it was no normal beast, and drove it out of camp, unsure of its purpose. however, over the next several days, he saw the owl lingering at the edge of camp, and when he slept, he had visions.

-Every night Dherisan saw events or people of which he'd never heard.
-Vivid images of giants building massive monuments or wizards fighting in titanic arcane duels.
-Every time he woke, he saw the fox at the edge of camp, watching him.
+Every night Dherisan saw the sky.
+Vivid images of stars racing through the great void above him, brilliant motes of light, of snapping jaws, distant howling, the chittering of a thousand crickets, and all of it basking beneath the light of a full round moon.
+Every time he woke, he saw the owl at the edge of camp, watching him.
 He grew paranoid at first, then he started to get curious.
 What were these visions?
-Where did this fox come from?
+Where did this owl come from?
 Eventually, he decided he needed answers.
-He left camp one night in a stupor.
-His memories are hazy, but he knew he was searching for the fox, and that he has not returned to his caravan since that evening.
+He left camp the night of the next full moon.
+His memories are hazy, but he knew he was searching for the owl, and that he has not returned to his caravan since that evening.

-He began traveling, the fox at his side.
-He named the creature Ember because of the scorched appearance of its fur, and in his dreams it whispered to him.
+He began traveling, the owl at his side.
+He named the creature Orin, and in his dreams it whispered to him.
 The visions were gone, replaced with knowledge.
 In his dreams, Dherisan refined his craft, learning the deeper mysteries of magic, as well as supernatural abilities that neither of his mentors had ever possessed.
 He learned to open his eyes, waiting and watching as he traveled Varisia.